urbanmagpie/learning-log/README.md

 # learning-log
 This repository tracks my daily progress as I learn Python and related tech skills.

+## Learning Log – 22 July 2025

+### Topics Covered:

+Python Regex Practice
+Completed Chapter 7 practice exercises from *Automate the Boring Stuff with Python*.
+Worked with `re.compile()`, `search()`, and `findall()` functions.
+Practiced using groups, shorthand character classes (`\d`, `\w`, `\s`), and quantifiers (`?`, `*`, `+`).
+Focused on writing, testing, and understanding regular expressions for text analysis.

+Strong Password Detector Project
+Created a Python script that checks whether a password meets certain strength criteria using regular expressions.
+The script validates lowercase, uppercase, numeric characters, and minimum length.
+Used `input()` to interact with the user and tested the logic with different examples.

+Next Steps
+Preparing to start Chapter 10 on file handling and exception management.
+The goal is to build comfort with reading/writing files and handling runtime errors in Python scripts.

+---

+Reflection:
+Made solid progress with regular expressions and practical scripting.
+Gaining confidence in applying Python to real-world tasks.

 ##  Today’s Progress - July 21, 2025
 Learning Log — Python Practice and Google Analytics Mock Project